-Candidates must have their photos taken in the Office of the Assemblies, 109 Day Hall, before the petition deadline.
+Candidates may have their photos taken in the Office of the Assemblies, 109 Day Hall, before the petition deadline.
 Photos will be displayed in informational materials published by the Elections Committee.
-Candidates who do not have their photos taken by the petitioning deadline forfeit the opportunity to have such photos disseminated.
-Candidates who are studying abroad and not able to appear in person to have their picture taken may submit a photograph of themselves that conforms to the following specifications and any others required by the Office of the Assemblies:
+Candidates may submit a photograph of themselves that conforms to the specifications noted in the online candidate registration form.